otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Storage Status Message

-The storage status message is sent by the Prekey Server in response to a Storage information request.
+The "Storage Status" message is sent by the Prekey Server in response to a "Storage Information Request" message.

-A valid Storage Status message is generated as follows:
+A valid "Storage Status" message is generated as follows:

 1. Calculate the `Status MAC`:
    `KDF(0x10 || prekey_mac_k || message type || receiver's instance tag ||
-    stored prekey messages, 64)`
+    Stored Prekey Messages Number, 64)`

 It must be encoded as: